fconteo17/minecraft-bingo-webapp/README.md

 4. Winner is the player who:
    - Completes the most quests, or
    - Is the first to complete their last quest (in case of a tie)

+## 💾 Database Configuration

+The application uses MongoDB to store game data:

+- **Connection**: Connection is managed through the `mongodb.ts` utility
+- **Collections**:
+  - `games`: Stores all game data including active and completed games
+- **Environment Variables**:
+  - `MONGODB_URI`: Your MongoDB connection string

+For production deployment, set up a MongoDB Atlas instance and add the connection string to your environment variables in Vercel or your hosting provider.

 ## 🌐 API Documentation